Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - *Status*
-Click the drop-down list to select a process status.
+Click the drop-down list to select an action status.
 The following options are available:

     - **All**
     Select this option to display all actions, regardless of their status.